hebarasmy/hebarasmy.github.io/index.md

 permalink: /
 ---

-# 👋 Hi, I'm Heba Rasmy
+# 🤖 Hi, I'm Heba Rasmy

-Welcome to my portfolio website.
-Use the links above to explore my work, experiences, and get in touch!
+Welcome to my futuristic portfolio!
+Explore the sections above to learn about my work in AI, development, and innovation.